vivachu/slate/source/includes/_alerts.md

 }
 ```

-This endpoint retrieves the list of Prize awarded to the user for the past 60 days.
+This endpoint retrieves the user object with current ticket balance and a list of Prize alerts awarded to the user for the past 60 days.
 Each prize alert contains the award text and the ticketAward object to accept.
 If the prize box has been opened, then display the alert in the opened state.
 If the prize box has not been opened then show the Open button to allow the user to accept the ticketAward.

 ### HTTP Request